 - Planned eating requires the choosing of food in appropriate quantities or portions.

 - Meal planning will only work for you if it’s built around your personal likes and dislikes.

 Eat healthy and lose weight: other relevant points

 - Don’t use the clock to tell you when you should eat.
 Eat when you feel hungry.

 - Personality identification with food is dangerous and can lead to gained weight or the inability to lose weight.
 For example, some men think it’s masculine and macho to eat great big portions.

 - Growing levels of stress in our lives create a need for indulgence and relaxation.
-Our decision to reach for that unhealthy but highly palatable food may relax us and make us feel good temporarily, but the feel-good factor is short-lived.
+Our decision to reach for that unhealthy but highly palatable food may relax us and make us feel good temporarily.
+The feel-good factor, however, is short-lived.
 Giving in to such temporary relief can be harmful in the long run.